irfanahmed0019/Python-Full-Stack-Journey/day03/Day-03-CSS-Grid-Fundamentals.md

 1. What does fr actually mean?
 2. How does the browser calculate Grid widths?
-3. Why is Grid considered two-dimensional?
+3. Why is Grid called a two-dimensional layout system?
-4. When should Grid be used instead of Flexbox?
+4. When should I use Flexbox?
+5. When should I use Grid?
-5. How do fixed widths and fractions work together?
+6. How do fixed widths and fractions work together?

 ---